Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 In antiquity, there once stood the most important of all Roman temples, the temple to Jupiter Optimus Maximus (Jupiter - the best and greatest god), called Tempio di Giove in Italian.

-Today you can still see parts of this temple.
+Today you can still see parts of this temple - both inside and outside!

-This shows that people lived on the hill long before the city of Rome was founded.
+This shows that people lived on this spot long before the city of Rome was founded.

 The first king of Rome, Romulus, used this valley to welcome people from nearby towns (hence the word 'asylum').